Skip to content

 • Capture requirements into structured specs

-• Generate PRDs, journey maps, prioritised backlogs
+• Generate PRDs, journey maps and prioritised backlogs

 • Produce working prototypes